 “I really liked Fruitvale Station, it’s a difficult story to watch, especially because it’s true, but it really shed light on the black experience,” UNO student Shomari Huggins said.

 Director of comedy film “Bridesmaids,” Paul Feig, brings another movie that will have you falling out of your seat with laughter.

-An over the top sailor-mouthed Boston cop gets teamed up with an apprehensive FBI special agent to work on a case to find a drug lord.
-When FBI Agent Sarah begins to interfere with Boston Cop Shannon’s work, they immediately clash.
+An over the top sailor-mouthed Boston cop gets teamed up with an apprehensive FBI special agent on a case to find a drug lord.
+When FBI Agent Sarah begins to interfere with Boston cop Shannon’s work, they immediately clash.
 The two personalities struggle with completing their mission, as they both prefer to continue to do what they have always done.
 At the end of it all they gain more than they had hoped for; the two surprisingly become friends.